ng-mocks/ng-mocks.github.io/how-to-test-a-component.md

 // The module where our components are declared.
 @NgModule({
-  declarations: [AppComponent, AppHeaderComponent],
+  declarations: [AppComponent, AppHeaderComponent, TranslatePipe],
   imports: [CommonModule, RouterModule.forRoot([])],
 })
 class AppModule {}

-describe('MAIN', () => {
+describe('main', () => {
-  // Usually we would have something like that.
+  // Usually, we would have something like that.
   // beforeEach(() => {
   //   TestBed.configureTestingModule({
   //     imports: [
   //       CommonModule,
   //       RouterModule.forRoot([]),
   //     ],
-  //     declarations: [AppComponent, AppHeaderComponent],
+  //     declarations: [
+  //       AppComponent,
+  //       AppHeaderComponent,
+  //       TranslatePipe,
+  //     ],
   //   });
   //
   //   fixture = TestBed.createComponent(AppComponent);
   //   fixture.detectChanges();
   // });
-  // But, usually, instead of AppHeaderComponent we want to have
+  // But, usually, instead of AppHeaderComponent and TranslatePipe
-  // a mock copy.
+  // we want to have mocks.

   // With ng-mocks it can be defined in the next way. beforeEach(() => {
     // AppComponent will stay as it is,
-    // everything in AppModule will be replaced with their mock copies. return (
+    // everything in AppModule will be replaced with their mocks. return (
       MockBuilder(AppComponent, AppModule)
-        // Adding a special config how to how to create
+        // Adding a special config how to create
         // a mock AppHeaderComponent.
         .mock(AppHeaderComponent, {
           render: {